bakana808/mkdocs/docs/gamedev/godot/gamedocs/bulletlab.md

 ## Expressions

 Most numerical parameters for pattern actions can be replaced with a [Godot Expression](https://docs.godotengine.org/en/stable/tutorials/scripting/evaluating_expressions.html).
-This gives access to most math functions (such as `randf()`).
+This allows users to describe values as a math expression, as well as allowing access to most math functions in Godot (such as `randf()`).
 For some actions, additional variables are also given to use in the expression.

 ### Speed Variables